smiteshdas/svm-from-scratch/README.md

-# svm-from-scratch
+# SVM from scratch with Python
 Support Vector Machine (SVM) implemented from scratch in Python, built from first principles.
-(No scikit-learn)
+(No scikit-learn).
+Just used NumPy, Pandas and Matplotlib